grush128/COD-Scoreboard-Parser/README.md

   - A very clear '7' is not being recognized
 - [ ] Handle differnt resolutions
   - Screen shots dont appear to be the same resolution when captured
+- [ ] Handle the smaller scoreboard
+- [ ] Save data to an online database
+- [ ] Create front end webpage for others to come and view stats
+- [ ] Integrate with machine learning to predict what team should win